An Overview on Cartilage Restoration and

 After a cartilage restoration procedure, patients may be required to utilize crutches for the first few weeks to keep weight off the repaired knee and to allow the joint surface time to heal.
 Dr. Provencher commonly prescribes a physical therapy program aimed at restoring motion and strengthening the joint and surrounding muscles.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 During the first few weeks following knee cartilage regeneration, patients may be required to use a continuous passive motion (CPM) machine to constantly move the repaired knee through a controlled range of motion.

-For additional information on knee cartilage restoration techniques, or to schedule a consultation to discuss cartilage regeneration, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of Dr. Matthew Provencher.
+For additional information on knee cartilage restoration techniques, or to schedule a consultation to discuss cartilage regeneration, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of knee surgeon Dr. Matthew Provencher.